-Flip the script on the horror films of the 80s with Monster Slaughter !
+Flip the script on 80’s horror movies with Monster Slaughter!

 Travel to Chaos Cove and hire the best talent to complete increasingly-difficult goals.
 Each mercenary has a different set of skills and can carry unique items.
 The heroes you hire must combine their talents if you're going to win, and their skills include:

 Attack: Injure an opposing hero in the same space